My Trip to Nashville, Music City

 We spent our first two nights in the Gaylord Opryland Resort, located just minutes from the airport and about 30 minutes from downtown Nashville.
 If a visit to Nashville’s Grand Ole Opry is on your list then it’s a great spot as it’s right next door, as is Opry Mills Shopping Centre.
 This is a great family orientated hotel resort with a waterpark, Soundwaves, located onsite.

 Our second two nights were spent in the Renaissance Nashville, a 4 star recently refurbished hotel with a modern contemporary feel.
 Location wise it can’t be beaten as it’s right in the heart of downtown Nashville.
-It will also be connected to the city’s new retail area ‘Fifth & Broadway’ when it opens in 2020.
+It’s also connected to the city’s new retail area ‘Fifth & Broadway’.

 During our trip we also visited many of the city’s other hotels.
 Nashville is a real up and coming tourist destination and there are lots of hotels springing up around the city, especially on 4th Avenue, known as ‘Boutique Row’ where the hotels really live up to the boutique style vibe.
 Many of them also back onto Printers Alley, historically the centre of Nashville’s nightlife and home to plenty of speakeasy bars, rooftop lounges and secret hidden bars you’ll have to find your way to!